 So, where should I begin?
 Should I start with the roasted medley thats tossed with honey and balsamic vinegar?
 Or should I mention the goat cheese polenta is ridiculously creamy and delicious?
 Maybe I should state the fact that these things together are a match made in food heaven and therefore my newest favorite combo.

-Because that’s exactly what this Roasted Honey Balsamic Fall Medley is.
-Heaven.
+Because that’s exactly what this Roasted Honey Balsamic Fall Medley is heavenly.

 The tender vegetable medley and sweetness from the roasted grapes with the tangy, creamy polenta is my newest favorite combo.